cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 0:1.0:0.5 | a:1 b:1 c:1
 | a:0.5 b:2 c:1
 ```
 In the first example, we have two actions, one line for each.
 The first line represents the first action, and it has two action dependent features _a_ and _b_.

+`| a:1 b:0.5`

 The second line represents the second action, and it has three action dependent features _a_, _b_, and _c_.

+`0:0.1:0.75 | a:0.5 b:1 c:2`

-The second action was the chosen action for the example, and it follows the following format:
+If the second action is the chosen action it follows the following format:

 ```
 action:cost:probability | features